A message from the Headteacher

 On behalf of the Governing Body, I would like to welcome you to the St Francis (CE) Junior school website.

-Our Acting Head, Mrs Lakey, is responsible for the day to day running of the school together with the members of the Senior Management Team and all members of staff make a valuable contribution to making our school the wonderful place it is for all our children to learn and grow in.
+Our Headteacher, Mrs Lakey, is responsible for the day to day running of the school together with the members of the Senior Management Team and all members of staff make a valuable contribution to making our school the wonderful place it is for all our children to learn and grow in.

 We, as governors, are responsible for supporting and challenging the school leadership team, monitoring the quality of teaching, the progress of school improvement and the oversight of behaviour and safety throughout the school.
 We are also involved in the financial side of the school and take part in discussions about how our money is spent.
 The governors can also participate, to a greater or lesser degree, in the appointment of members of staff including the Head and Deputy if and when vacancies arise.